mui/base-ui/docs/data/base/components/dialog/dialog.md

 ## Alert dialog

-The Dialog component can be used to implement the Alert Dialog component.
+The Dialog component can be used to implement an alert dialog.
 Setting the `type` prop to `"alertdialog"` will cause the component to be announced by screen readers differently.

 ```tsx